-- The child record consists of all information relevant to his/her participation in BCW that is maintained as written information in a paper file at the local program office and the electronic information maintained in BIBS.
+The child record consists of all information relevant to his/her participation in BCW that is maintained at the local program office and the electronic information maintained in BIBS.
 Each child receiving EI services through BCW must have only one active record.
-The creation and maintenance of the record must comply with each of the procedural requirements of this policy. - All BCW employees, contractors and other persons providing services or carrying out administrative activities on behalf of BCW are aware of the importance of data collection, timely data entry and protecting the privacy of children and families receiving BCW services.
-All aforementioned persons shall comply with each of the procedural requirements of this policy. - Local EI programs shall collect and enter data into BIBS within 10 calendar days for the completion of evaluation and assessment, and 7 calendar days for the development or revision of the Individualized Family Service Plan (IFSP) and implementation of transition planning activities and conference.
+The creation and maintenance of the record must comply with each of the procedural requirements of this policy.
+All BCW employees, contractors and other persons providing services or carrying out

+- All BCW employees, contractors and other persons providing services or carrying out administrative activities on behalf of BCW are aware of the importance of data collection, timely data entry and protecting the privacy of children and families receiving BCW services.
+All aforementioned persons shall comply with each of the procedural requirements of this policy. - □ Local EI programs shall collect and enter data into BIBS within 10 calendar days for the completion of evaluation and assessment, and 7 calendar days for the development or revision of the Individualized Family Service Plan (IFSP) and implementation of transition planning activities and conference.